akashchawla/json_expression_evaluator/README.md

 ```
 node app.js <<input_file_path>> <<output_file_path>>

+Example : node app.js input.csv output.csv
 ```

 <<input_file_path>> - It is mandatory command line arguement required by the application.
 This is the path from which application picks the input data.
 <<output_file_path>> - It is non-mandatory arguement.
 By default, it saves result at root directory of repository

+NOTE : Sample input and output file generated can be found in the root folder